Celeshmet — Digital presence for an authentic Persian restaurant

 Celeshmet Restaurant

-Five years ago, Celeshmet Restaurant opened its doors in lower mainland, Vancouver.
-Since then, Behavar, the cofounder had wanted to have a website for a more professional brand presence.
-However, this project was repeatedly delayed until she met me at a party and learned that I had recently graduated from Brainstation as a UX Designer.
+Five years ago, Celeshmet Restaurant opened its doors in Vancouver.
+Since then, Behavar, the co-founder, had wanted a website for a more professional brand presence.
+However, this project was repeatedly delayed until she met me at a party and learned that I had recently graduated from BrainStation as a UX Designer.

-I was delighted when she asked me for help with the website!
-Not only I was getting a chance to put an independent, non-academic project on my portfolio but it also happened to be my favourite Persian eatery in Vancouver.
+I was delighted when she asked me for help!
+Not only was I getting a chance to put an independent, non-academic project on my portfolio, it also happened to be my favourite Persian eatery in Vancouver.

 Problem Discovery